pcpLiu/cTorch/README.md

-(This is a personal experimental project under development, not ready for prod.)
+(This is a personal experimental project, not ready for prod.)

 ---
 <p align="center">